redpesk-labs/red-pak/docs/7-Cgroups.md

 owned by root, not by the end user.
 This is good because it avoid the REDNODE to change its settings.

+## Security consideration on using CGroup and delegation

+When delegation of CGROUP is granted by systemd to a service, the service is allowed to change its CGROUP settings.
+The hierachical imbrication of the CGROUPs means that it can not be better than what systemd allocated initially to the main service.

+But it means that if the service forks, it has to take cautious of what its children running with the same right can change the cgroup settings.

+This can be avoided by unsharing the cgroup namespace in the redpak configuration file (`config.share_cgroup: disabled`), this ensures that the settings of rednode configuration will not be changed.

 ## REDNODEs, CGROUPS, and russian dolls

 For CGROUP management of REDNODE, the concept